 In September 2016, the Veterinary Poisons Information Service launched a pilot helpline for pet owners.
 Following feedback from veterinary practices, we have decided to separate the services to reflect the different advice we give to owners compared to vets.

-This will be a triage service, which will let owners know if a trip to their vet is required.
-We will serve as the first point of call for owners concerned that their pet may have been exposed to something that could potentially be poisonous.
+It is a triage service, which will let owners know if a trip to their vet is required.
+We are the first point of call for owners concerned that their pet may have been exposed to something that could potentially be poisonous.

-The line will be open 24 hours a day.
-Calls will cost £30 at all times.
+The lines are open 24 hours a day.
+Calls cost £30 at all times.
 Owners will not be advised on specific treatment.

-If the owner is recommended to see their vet, the practice should call the VPIS for further advice, as required.
+If the owner is advised to take their animal to a vet, the practice should call the VPIS for further advice, if required.
 Please note that practice recalls following an Animal PoisonLine inquiry will be charged as a new case, due to the in depth advice provided.

 Vets should continue to use the normal number 0207 3055 055 for their poisoning cases and admin enquiries.

 Owners will be directed to the new Animal PoisonLine number 01202 509 000.
 You may want to include this number in your Out of Hours answerphone message.